-In February 2023, the group entered into a new loan facility to finance the construction of the new production plant for the electronic equipment division.
-The total available amount under the facility is \$20,000,000 of which \$7,000,000 were drawn down as at 30 June 2023.
-The facility is repayable in three annual instalments, commencing 1 June 2027.
+In June 2024, the group entered into a new credit facility to finance the construction of the new production plant for the electronic equipment division.
+The total available amount under the facility is \$20,000,000 of which \$7,000,000 were drawn down as at 30 June 2024.
+The amounts drawn down are repayable in three annual instalments, commencing 1 June 2027.

-AASB134(15C)

-The loan is a fixed rate, Australian-dollar denominated loan which is carried at amortised cost.
-It therefore did not have any impact on the entity's exposure to foreign exchange and cash flow interest rate risk.
+AASB134(15C) AASB34(16A(e)) AASB7(34) The loan is a 8.2% fixed rate, Australian-dollar denominated loan which is carried at amortised cost.
+It therefore has not impacted on the group's exposure to foreign exchange and cash flow interest rate risk.